comaniac/Bibtex-Duplication-Remover/README.md

 # Bibtex-Duplication-Remover
-This simple Python script is used for removing duplications from two bibtex files.
+This simple Python script is used for two purposes:

+1) Checking the duplicated entries of a Bibtex file.
+2) Merging two Bibtex files without duplicated entries.

+### How to Use
+- Single mode (check the duplication only)

+- Merging mode

-### Dependency
+### Requirements
 - pybtex